tyroguru/BPFTrace-hol/uprobe.md

 ## Exercises

+### Track process lifetimes

+1. Can you make the histgrams display _seconds_ instead of nanoseconds?

 ### uprobeme

 NOTE: before attempting task 2 in this section, select the `uprobes` option from the `bpfhol` menu.